dominicnearn/OpenAI-API-Wrapper-Documentation/README.md

         key: '', // Place OpenAI API key in this string.
     });
     let res = await fetch('https://cs.catlin.edu/node/2023/dominic/gpt/gpt35/api', { // Requests my API with the arguments provided above.
-        method: 'POST', // Post to the server (supports JSON)
+        method: 'POST', // Reqest to the server using "POST" method.
         body: bodyArgs, // Defines the body that we filled out above.
         headers: {'Content-Type': 'application/json'} // Default headers that are sent to the server specifying what is actually being sent.
     });